jimjonesbr/nominatim_fdw/README.md

 ### [For testers and developers](https://github.com/jimjonesbr/nominatim_fdw/blob/master/README.md#for-testers-and-developers)

-If you're cool enough to try out the latest commits:
+Deploying the latest development version straight from the source:

 Dockerfile